Deposition: Cosby paid women to keep affairs secret

 Although Cosby pained himself as sensitive to Constand, he told her attorney, "I think Andrea is a liar and I know she's a liar because I was there," when he was asked how he felt about Constand crying during her deposition in the case.

-The AP generally doesn't name people who say they have been sexually assaulted unless they agree to have their names published, as Constand has done.
+The Associated Press generally does not name people who say they have been sexually assaulted unless they agree to have their names published, as Constand has done.